qdechochen/o2sql/readme.md

 //
 "id", "name", "gender", "groupId", "groupName", "groupKind", "company_id", "company_name"
 ```
-Mixed usage is also supported, but you need to make sure plain fields is unique.
+Mixed usage is also supported, but you need to make sure every plain field is unique.
 ```
 ['firstName', 'lastName', {
   table: 'group',